Phantom scalar field counterpart to Curzon-Chazy spacetime: Basic properties and geodesics

 which shows that $r=0$ can only be reached in infinite coordinate time $t$.
 On the other hand light arrives at $r=0$ in a finite value of $\lambda$.
 The same conclusions apply also for the timelike geodesics with four-velocity in the form

 where $E$ is the energy with respect to the timelike Killing field $\xi^{(t)}_\mu$

 The proper time to reach $r=0$ is then finite

 This creates a counter-intuitive notion that an infinite distance can be covered in a finite proper time.
 It also points to the geodesic incompleteness of the spacetime.
 As was already mentioned above the finiteness of the Kretschmann scalar \eqref{Kretschmann} at $r=0$ could indicate that the coordinate singularity can be removed.
-For the radial part of the metric it is indeed so and for that we can use the proper time $\tau$ of timelike radial geodesics as one coordinate while for the other coordinate $l$ we find the corresponding tangent vector $L^\mu$ satisfying
+For the radial part of the metric it is indeed so and for that we can use the proper time $\tau$ of timelike radial geodesics as one coordinate while for the other coordinate $l$ we find the corresponding tangent vector $L^\mu$ satisfying {(we use $[\cdot ,\cdot]$ to denote a commutator of two vector fields)}

 The simplest form of $L^\mu$ is then

 The metric in the new coordinates reads

 We can see that $g_{ll}$ is finite and non-zero for any value of $r$, for $r=0$ the radial part of the metric even reduces to the Minkowski line element.